MC Open Faculty

 For more information, visit What Materials are Copyrightednew window.

 Please check the Creative Commons website for more information.
-Also, ELITE offers a Copyright and Creative Commons workshop every semester.
+The Library Creative Commons Guidenew window has many useful resources for students.
+Also, ELITE offers a Copyright and Creative Commons workshop.

 Over the years a number of faculty members at Montgomery College have used Open Education Resources in their teaching.
 As a follow up to this great initiative and to identify opportunities for further support, ELITE invited some of the faculty members to share their experiences.
 Four faculty members who have used OER in their teaching for six months or more volunteered to participate in a videotaped interview session pertaining to their experiences.